 Midship Pipeline proposes to construct and operate a new natural gas transmission system in Oklahoma.
-The MIDSHIP Project would include 234.1 miles of new, lateral, and tie-in pipelines; three new compressor stations and one new booster station; new receipt and delivery meter stations and receipt taps, and appurtenant facilities.
+The MIDSHIP Project would include 233.6 miles of new and lateral pipelines; three new compressor stations and one new booster station; new receipt and delivery meter stations and receipt taps, and appurtenant facilities.
 Figure 2.1-1 is an overview map of the project.
 Detailed maps showing the locations of the pipeline routes and aboveground and other facilities are included in appendix B. More detailed alignment sheets depicting the proposed pipeline route can be accessed on our website.1